dfilatov/vow-fs/README.md

 Getting Started
 ---------------
-You can install Vow-fs using Node Package Manager (npm):
+You can install vow-fs using Node Package Manager (npm):

     npm install vow-fs